Senior Content Marketing Manager

 Feb.
 16, 2017

-MEDA and TNDC Awarded 2070 Bryant Affordable-Housing Development
+MEDA and TNDC Awarded 681 Florida Street Affordable-Housing Development

 A 130-unit housing and arts project to further stabilize Mission District

-San Francisco, Calif. — The Mayor’s Office of Housing and Community Development (MOHCD) has announced that the Mission Economic Development Agency (MEDA) and Tenderloin Neighborhood Development Center (TNDC) have been awarded the right to co-develop and manage a site for 100 percent affordable housing at 2070 Bryant Street, between 18th and 19th streets, in the Mission District.
+San Francisco, Calif. — The Mayor’s Office of Housing and Community Development (MOHCD) has announced that the Mission Economic Development Agency (MEDA) and Tenderloin Neighborhood Development Center (TNDC) have been awarded the right to co-develop and manage a site for 100 percent affordable housing at 681 Florida Street (formerly 2070 Bryant Street), between 18th and 19th streets, in the Mission District.

 The proposed development, designed by Mithun/Solomon, calls for 130 units of affordable apartment rentals for families.
 Forty-two percent of units will be two bedrooms or larger, with 30 percent of apartments set aside for formerly homeless families.